 After all, we know that in winter, the outdoors are mostly cold and damp.
 However, the indoor air during winter is too dry.

-So, should I use a humidifier in the winter?
-When you turn on the heating, it warms but dries air.
+So, can you use a humidifier in the winter?
+When you turn on the heating, it warms and dries air.
 That is why you need to increase the indoor humidity.
 A humidifier is going to help you keep indoor relative humidity between 30 and 55 percent.

 A humidifier is supposed to increase the moisture content in the air.
 Most people wonder why it is paramount to have one in winter when it is already cold and damp.

-In winter, you will turn up the heating.
-And you will feel all warm and comfortable.
+In winter, you will turn up the heating to feel warm and comfortable.
 This warmth and comfort brings with it a few problems.

-As a result, you inhale dry air.
-This can hurt your airways, especially if you have a cold, or asthma, or something.
+Inhaling dry air hurts your airways, especially if you have a cold, or asthma, or respiratory problem.
 That is why we have the best humidifiers for colds.

-Dry air also has other disadvantages.
-One of them is that it sucks the moisture out of your skin.
+Dry air sucks the moisture out of your skin.
 This leaves your skin feeling chapped and itchy.